 Thrivent Federal Credit Union has taken steps to make all information you provide to us secure against unauthorized access and use, alteration, and/or loss.
 This information is kept in a secure database.
 You should keep in mind, however, that no data transmission over the internet is 100% secure and any information disclosed online can potentially be intercepted and used by unauthorized parties.

-How do we share and use the information we gather?
+How do we share and use the information we collect and capture?

 We may share your information to protect against or prevent actual or potential fraud, unauthorized claims or other liability.
 We may share your information with organizations that we acquire or that acquire some or all of our assets.
 We will also share your information with others as you direct with your permission.

-We use the information we gather about you in one or more of the following ways:
+We use the information we collect about you in one or more of the following ways:

 - For our everyday business purposes such as to process your transactions, maintain your account(s), report to credit bureaus or respond to valid subpoenas, court orders, legal processes and legal and regulatory investigations or as otherwise required by law.